matthewy0987/COMM2216_SlackDocs/docs/MarkUnread.md

 - Mark a message as unread.
 - Set a reminder for a message.

 Congratulations! 🎉 You can now read a message and maintain the unread mark and notification.
-Click the link below to learn how to trouble shoot issues you may face in completing this task or any of the others:
+Click the link below to learn how to troubleshoot issues you may face in completing this task or any of the others:

 **[Troubleshooting](trouble.md)**